Living-Being/Freely-Org/README.md

 Free and open source software intended for the redistribution of resources.

-Freely-Org enables people to connect, communicate, share and work to fulfill people's needs, create structures and systems for the betterment of people's life's, freely on a purely voluntary basis.
+Freely-Org enables people to connect, communicate, share and work to fulfil people's needs, create structures and systems for the betterment of people's life's, freely on a purely voluntary basis.
 Sharing lawful resources legitimately.